Yes, creativity is important, but let’s face it – creativity (by itself) is probably not high on your list of important matters in life.

 The coolest thing about creativity is that it comes in so many different forms.

-You can draw, paint, sketch, take pictures, design a number of items or spaces (yeah, you can view gardening as a form of creative expression, as well!), write (in a 1001 way), create music, record videos, make plays (remember the homemade theatre as a child?), set up food on a plate in a creative way, add creative accessories to your style or even make individual clothing items by yourself…
+You can draw, paint, sketch, take pictures, design a number of items or spaces (yeah, you can view gardening as a form of creative expression, as well!), write (in a 1001 way), create music, record videos, make plays (remember the homemade theatre as a child?), set up the food on a plate in a creative way, add creative accessories to your style or even make individual clothing items by yourself…

 The best part?